 Via Angels, we hope to enable Senegalese women to start a conversation about infertility, break the silence, and find solace in hearing other women’s stories.
 Infertility brings great loneliness.
 In offering Senegalese women an opportunity to talk and share their stories with women around the world, we hope in turn to help them address their trauma, combat taboos, find opportunities for knowledge and treatment, and above all, know that they are not alone.

 The documentary is called Angels because UK women who suffer a miscarriage, or lose their babies during pregnancy, call their lost babies, ‘angel babies’.
 In Senegal, women suffering from infertility are said to be affected by les anges.

-The Angels documentary project will include two short video documentaries, as well as essays, features, photography and audio work for print, web and broadcast media.
-We will also aim to create a Facebook page, where women can come to confidentially find others with infertility issues.
+The Angels documentary project will include a short factual documentary, a drama documentary and essays, features, photography and audio work for print, web and broadcast media.